PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Essential Gear for Maryland Waters

-Before we dive into the destinations, let's talk gear.
+Before we explore the destinations, let's talk gear.
 Maryland waters can be tricky - you might start in calm conditions and face 2-foot chop an hour later.
 Trust me, I learned this the hard way on the Potomac.
 You'll want a reliable kayak bilge pump for those unexpected waves, and if you're planning to explore our many launch sites, a good kayak cart will save your back.

 Maryland Kayak Regulations You Need to Know